 It may change.
 It may not.
 But as Summer 2015, these are the stoves that I use.

 All these fine pieces of equipment were purchased with my own funds.
 Except for the Coleman 425.
 That was a Christmas gift from a girlfriend fifteen years ago.
-Don’t tell the The Former Wife that…
+Don’t tell the someone that…